Overview of Alaska Retirement Tax Friendliness

 How high are property taxes in Alaska?

-The property tax is really the only significant local tax in Alaska.
-The average effective rate across the state is 1.23%, slightly higher than the U.S. average.
-However, seniors in many cities benefit from exemptions, as described below.
+Property taxes are really the only significant local tax in Alaska.
+The average effective rate across the state is 1.17%, slightly higher than the U.S. average.
+However, seniors in many cities benefit from exemptions.

 What is the Alaska homestead exemption?